-• Appointment date:

-Þ Appointment time:
+- Appointment date: - Appointment time:

-• Location of test:

 If you are unable to attend on the above date or time, please email your midwifery team as soon as possible so that they can rearrange.

 What is an oral glucose tolerance test (GTT)?

 A GTT is a test that checks if your body can use and store glucose (sugar).